Use this page to navigate the latest guidance on the virus for people in Wales

 Read the latest information about COVID-19 from Public Health Wales.

-Read stay-at-home guidance for households with possible coronavirus (COVID-19) infection.
+Read stay-at-home guidance for households with possible coronavirus.

 Guidance for employees

-Read all the latest guidance and frequently asked questions for employees including details about statutory sick pay, accessing the Coronavirus Job Retention Scheme to cover 80% of your wage and Universal Credit.
+Read all the latest guidance for employees including details about staying at home, Statutory Sick Pay and Universal Credit.

 Sickness and disability benefits